P-p-H-d/mlib/README.md

 cc -std=c99 -c -Wall test-file.i
 ```

+Or you can use the `cc.sh` script in the doc folder instead of your Unix compiler
+(it will automate theses steps, allowing you to see exactly the preprocessed code and
+why the compiler reports an error).

 If you get the error "assignment to expression with array type", it means that the library
 tries using the default '=' operator to set an object which is not compatible:
 give the right method to the needed operator (usually `INIT_MOVE` or `INIT_SET`) in its oplist